10 Steps to estimate construction projects

 - Construction Estimating Software

 Choose the Right Work to BidThe first step in the construction estimating process is selecting the right type of work to bid.
-You should avoid bidding construction projects where you have limited experience and are more likely to make mistakes during the estimating process and the construction process should you win the project.
+You should avoid bidding on construction projects where you have limited experience and are more likely to make mistakes during the estimating process and the construction process should you win the project.
 There’s a learning curve for construction estimators and your project management team when taking on any new type of building construction that can eat into your profit and reputation if you make mistakes during the process.
-Additionally, at what stage is the project in now, meaning are you bidding a project in the early design phase and expected to go through several iterations of design?
-At best, construction firms, should only provide order of magnitude pricing at this stage and leverage your experience to provide value engineering to differentiate your firm from others, but only when you have a relationship with the owner and/or general contractor.
+Additionally, at what stage is the project in now, meaning are you bidding on a project in the early design phase and expected to go through several iterations of design?
+At best, construction firms, should only provide an order of magnitude pricing at this stage and leverage your experience to provide value engineering to differentiate your firm from others, but only when you have a relationship with the owner and/or general contractor.

-Reviewing Construction SpecificationsAs a construction professional today, you have to review the full set of construction documents and ensure you're working with the most up to date versions.
-You can no longer rely on the design team to ensure everything is within your division.
+Reviewing Construction SpecificationsAs a construction professional in today's competitive landscape, you have to review the full set of construction documents and ensure you're working with the most up to date versions.
+You can no longer rely on the design team to ensure everything is within your divisions of work.
 Additionally, you need to review the division 01 general specifications and make note of construction business and construction management team qualifications, payment terms, bonding capacity, insurance requirements and make sure you can meet the qualifications and can live with the legal language should you win the construction project.
 When you’re finished with the general specifications, it’s time to move onto your division specifications and make a note of the material grade, installation methodologies and responsibilities of costs (who provides what in the project) Generally the spec’s will determine the quality of materials while the drawings determine quantities.
 It’s important to highlight anything out of the ordinary and make sure you include these items in your bid.
 I’ve seen many construction companies take a black eye on an otherwise profitable project because they bid a less expensive material grade only to find out during the project execution that it was significantly more expensive.
 We suggest setting up your estimating process to follow the same CSI format the specifications are written in and checking these off as you go through the bid.
 This makes it easy to double-check your work and clearly include and/or exclude sections during the cost estimating process.

-Performing a Construction TakeoffThe construction takeoff is the process of quantifying the various tasks included in your divisions scope of work from a set of construction drawings.
-To accomplish this, cost estimators use highlighters, click counters and digital scale masters or their favorite construction takeoff software to begin the process of counting and measuring items depicted the construction drawings.
-Performing a construction takeoff can vary greatly from one trade to the next, but we suggest starting with one item and counting and/or measuring page by page and keeping totals per sheet before moving to the next item.
+Performing a Construction TakeoffThe construction takeoff is the process of quantifying the various tasks included in your division's scope of work from a set of construction drawings.
+To accomplish this, cost estimators use highlighters, click counters, and digital scale masters or their favorite construction takeoff software to begin the process of counting and measuring items depicted on the construction drawings.
+Performing a construction takeoff can vary greatly from one trade to the next, but we suggest starting with one item and counting and/or measuring page by page, and keeping totals per sheet before moving to the next item.
 If you find something you missed earlier, immediately count it and adjust your previously noted takeoff quantity.
-Now total your quantities for each sheet and move to a quantity takeoff sheet where you can begin the process of extending out the quantities and begin construction cost estimate where you apply labor and material costs to those counts.
-As your estimating skills improve you'll get in a rhythm of which items are the most important to count first to ensure you never miss anything important in your scope of work during the construction estimating process.
+Now total your quantities for each sheet and move to a quantity takeoff sheet where you can begin the process of extending out the quantities and begin construction cost estimate where you apply to labor and material costs to those counts.
+As your construction estimating skills improve you'll get in a rhythm of which items are the most important to count first to ensure you never miss anything important in your scope of work during the construction estimating process.

 The Construction EstimateNow that you have the quantities from the construction takeoff you’ll need to determine the cost for each item to determine your totals for each task to finish the cost estimation.
 To accomplish this, you need to determine the material and labor costs associated with each task and extend those out by the task quantity.
 Determining the material cost is simple, a quick call to your supplier or pricing service can give you this data, but the labor cost requires that you know how long it takes to install the material.
 This requires past production history and experience, or if you do not have past production history and limited field experience we suggest purchasing a historical cost database like RS Means or Craftsman data to use as a guide.
 These books provide construction cost data for labor and material based on US national averages and include cost estimate modifiers for different regions.
 Once the labor unit is determined you’ll multiply that by the burdened labor rate (hourly wage + benefits + taxes) to determine the labor cost for the task.
-See the simple excel example quantity takeoff sheet below that includes material and labor costs per task and the totals summarized.
+See the sample excel example quantity takeoff sheet below that includes material and labor costs per task and the totals summarized.
 Now you’ll want to summarize the total material cost and total labor hours for all the items and you’ll multiply the labor hours by your fully burdened labor rate to get your total labor cost for the task.
 Add these two numbers together to determine your total direct costs for the project and the basis for your estimate.
 Keep in mind, you’ll need to add line items for any other direct costs required for the installation like equipment rentals or subcontractors.

 Determining Overhead and ProfitNow that we have our bid estimate (direct costs) we need to add profit and overhead to those costs to arrive at our sales price.
 While profit is pretty self-explanatory, overhead is not and is the total of all the other indirect expenses that are required to run your business including your office lease, estimating, sales, marketing, bookkeepers, and other expenses that must be paid to keep your business operating smoothly.
 Like profit, overhead is a percentage that you add to the project costs to land at your sales price.
 It's important to note that there are direct overhead costs on a construction project and indirect, we explained the indirect above, but in many cases you'll need to include a cost for construction management or project managers to go onsite for weekly meetings, deliver materials and ensure the project is delivered as sold.
 In the construction industry, many small construction businesses make the mistake of believing they do not have overhead and shouldn’t charge for it and this is not correct.
 You’re leaving money on the table and it’s in your best interest to figure out the overhead required to run and continually update this number as your business grows over time.
 We suggest finding an accountant that specializes in construction and running these calculations at least once per year.

 Building your Construction ProposalNow that we have our sales price, we need to create a construction proposal that details what is included in our bid price in clear and concise terms.
 We suggest using similar language to what was used in the construction specifications and drawings.
-This makes it easier for the general contractor and/or construction managers reviewing your bid price to ensure you’ve covered everything and that nothing major is missing from the scope of work included in your bid price.
+This makes it easier for the general contractor and/or construction managers to review your bid price to ensure you’ve covered everything and that nothing major is missing from the scope of work included in your bid price.
 In many cases, it helps if you build your estimating process around the CSI format so that you can easily compare one section of your bid price to a section of the specifications and make sure you never missing anything.
 Although you might provide a lump sum bid, this makes it easy to integrate your construction estimating software with your accounting system and to provide the general contractor with a detailed break-out in a systematic manner should it be requested.
 Because you're following the CSI format, you can then add simple inclusions and exclusions with your bid that clarify what the general contractor is getting for the price.
 This is where it’s important to clarify anything that you’ve included or excluded to avoid any confusion once the project is awarded.
 Free Construction Proposal Template Here

 Construction Contract BasicsThere are a few types of construction contracts used by owners to secure a contractor to provide a service.
 This depends largely on the size of the project and the owners risk tolerance.
 We’ve outlined the three most common construction contract types below with a basic description.